When we use the world's finite resources to produce biofuels, we try to do so in in a way that delivers the greatest carbon benefit for the planet.

 Our 70% target is extremely ambitious, and most commonly available crop-based biofuels currently achieve lower levels of saving.

-Greenhouse gas savings from the biofuel we have supplied:
+Greenhouse gas savings from the biofuel in the petrol and diesel we have supplied:

 We are working to come as close as possible to our target by: